charmoniumQ/execution-description/se4rs/main.md

 \normalsize

 While we could define conventions around what to name the content of the "purpose" tag, it would be more powerful if the language could link directly to the claims in the publication.
-The CiTO vocabulary <!-- TODO: cite --> already defines a vocabulary for describing citations.
+The CiTO vocabulary \cite{shotton_cito_2010} already defines a vocabulary for describing citations.

-\tiny
+\small
 ```xml
 <process>
   <command>./execute --input data.csv</command>